fastrgv/hbox/README.md

 ## Shortcomings

-Disclaimer #1: the elegance lies in the algorithms and data structures, not the code.

-Disclaimer #2: No attempt at solution optimality is made.
-The goal in this solver is to find any solution.
+Watching the playback of solutions, the box moves are fragmented, and it is easy to see that almost no penalty is given to pusher maneuvers.
+The goal in this solver was to find any solution.
 The 6 orthogonal "features" do not lend themselves to finding solutions with any type of optimality.
-Even using methods 1 or 3 for a more efficiency, the resulting solutions can sometimes appear pretty stupid, with strange moves produced that are clearly wasteful.

 Still, the solver is surprising in its capability, considering its lack of domain-specific knowledge, which was a deliberate design choice.

-In any case, I wish to expose this algorithm to public scrutiny, and allow anyone with an interest, the chance to improve or extend this generic approach to the formidable task of solving sokoban puzzles.
+In any case, I wish to expose this algorithm to public scrutiny, and allow anyone with an interest, the chance to improve or extend this generic approach to a formidable task.

 ## Xsokoban Levels Solved (updated early 2025):

-Hbox with inertia solves 51 of 90 puzzles by method 0, and 6 more by other methods.
+Hbox solves 57 of 90 puzzles.

-See ~/docs/runtimes_Inertia.txt
+See ~/docs/runs.txt for solve times in seconds.

-All failures I have seen are due to shortage of memory or time.
+All failures I have seen are due to a shortage of memory or time.

 ## Build Instructions: